 Note: All 3 Trauma Glossaries and both Master Toolboxes are now available as one free e-book for subscribing.
 The book’s extensive table of contents has hyperlinks to each word so that you can find whatever you are looking for in a single click.
 No more scrolling to find it!
-(See the Subscribe button at the very bottom of this glossary.
-Fill out the information and the 86-paged book will be emailed to you.)
+(See the Subscribe button on the main menu of this site.
+Fill out the information and the 77-paged book will be emailed to you.)

 This defines who the abusers are and what they do.
 There are words for what happened to you and how you developed CPTSD or D.I.D. as a result.
 Also included are the techniques they are using today to silence your voice.

 Anti-Social Personality Disorder (ASPD): Law breaking, deceitful, physically aggressive and has complete disrespect and disregard for others and their property.
-Not all ASPD are sociopaths, but every sociopath has ASPD in their makeup.
+Also known as sociopaths.

 See also: Cluster B Personality Disorders

-Baiting: classic bullying tactic where perpetrator has already decided they want to attack their targeted person.
+Baiting: Classic bullying tactic where perpetrator has already decided they want to attack their targeted person.
 For whatever reason (some deformed version of a conscience?) they are looking for any excuse to justify the urge.
-So, they goad their target into the desired reaction (often as minor as a facial expression or tone of voice) to feel good about attacking their targeted person.
-In a dysfunctional home, the attack is typically followed by the enabler parent and/or mini-me sibling victim shaming targeted person for supposedly being the one who instigated the attack.
-Also, not uncommon for Enabler Parent and/or Mini-Me Sibling (see article on Family Dysfunction) to attack targeted person on perpetrator’s orders.
+So, they goad their target into the desired reaction (often as minor as a facial expression or tone of voice) to feel good about attacking their targeted (scapegoat) person.
+In a dysfunctional home, the attack is typically followed by the enabler parent and/or mini-me sibling victim shaming the scapegoat for supposedly being the one who instigated the attack.
+Also, it is not uncommon for Enabler Parent and/or Mini-Me Sibling to attack the scapegoat on the perpetrator’s orders.

 Borderland: Thanks to Christine Ann Lawson (author of Understanding the Borderline Mother) for this term.
 It associates growing up in the home of a parent with BPD as living inside Alice in Wonderland.
 Logic is scarce while confusion reigns supreme.
 Constant, volatile changes in the child’s daily life, forcing them to cope by anticipating the needs and ever-changing mood swings to survive living with the borderline parent.